 By Steve Hart

-I watched a very interesting documentary on Aljazeera TV last week about pirate broadcasters Radio Caroline and The Voice of Peace.
+I watched a very interesting documentary on Aljazeera TV last week (see below) about pirate broadcasters Radio Caroline and The Voice of Peace.

 While Caroline – launched in the 1960s – promotes LA (loving awareness), The Voice of Peace, launched in the early 70s, tried to bring harmony to the volatile Middle East through music and positive dialogue.